pphyo/assignment_checker_tgbot/README.md

 ### Step 2: Grant Docker Permissions

-By default, Docker requires `sudo` for every command.
 To run Docker commands without `sudo`, add your current user to the `docker` group.

 ```bash
 # Add your user to the docker group